Umutaslan00/BankingSystem/README.md

 This project was created for the following purposes:

-Practice C++ and reinforce OOP principles
-Learn file management and persistent storage
+Demonstrate proficiency in C++ and object-oriented programming Implement file-based data persistence
-Prepare for future embedded systems work (e.g., STM32, FreeRTOS)
+Prepare for advanced embedded system projects (e.g., STM32, FreeRTOS) as an electrical and electronics engineer

 📅 Updates

-August 28, 2025: First version completed
+August 28, 2025: First release completed
-I am currently preparing to work on STM32 and FreeRTOS-based systems and develop real-time embedded projects.
+Next steps: Developing real-time embedded projects with STM32 and FreeRTOS

 📄 License

 This project is licensed under the MIT License.
 You can use the code; please cite the source.

 📬 Contact